 "An explicit attempt to address the issue of interfaith relations is a relatively new agenda for the (Anabaptist) body as a whole," said Kampen.
 "We come from very different places and experiences, so the conversation is very important."

-"Those assembled did not all agree on how (interfaith engagement) should happen, but that just illustrates why the conversation is so important," Krabill elaborated.
+"Those assembled did not all agree on how [interfaith engagement] should happen, but that just illustrates why the conversation is so important," Krabill elaborated.
 "We made some important steps toward common affirmations on how to proceed, and agreed that we needed to give more attention to how our agencies equip the church to more effectively understand and engage our neighbors of other faith traditions."

 "The advantage of meeting together as organizations is the overlap and synergy to be had, and the broader reach that working together can bring," Weaver said.

 Each organization has its own vast networks, whether global or local.
-Krabill reported that MMN currently fosters relationships with workers and partners in over 55 countries.
+Krabill reported that MMN currently fosters relationships with workers and partners in more than 55 countries.
 EMM workers served in 36 countries in 2016, while MCC serves in 54 countries.
-EMU's Center for Interfaith Engagement serves a student body of about 1,880 from over 50 countries.
+EMU's Center for Interfaith Engagement serves a student body of about 1,880 from more than 50 countries.
 CPT works globally in peacemaking and advocacy in regions with violence or injustice issues, including advocating for indigenous peoples in North America.
 Mennonite Church USA reported 95,000 adult members in about 875 congregations as of May 2015; Mennonite Church USA is also part of Mennonite World Conference, which includes more than 1.7 million baptized believers in 83 countries.

 The eventual goal of these meetings, said Weaver, is for the organizations to better support and resource congregations as they reach out to neighbors of other faiths.
 When the representatives meet again next year, they plan to identify best practices for interfaith engagement to recommend to Anabaptist congregations.